 This beach is also known locally as Coral Gardens, named after the

-Smith's Reef which is more extensive, the Bight Reef consists of only one main reef that extends 350 feet out from the beach.
+Smith's Reef which is more extensive, the Bight Reef consists of only one main ridge of coral that extends 350 feet out from the beach.

 Brain coral at the main Bight Reef.